You’re just looking for a fabulous colour which you apply at home and look like you just stepped out of a salon.

 You recolour and get the colour you want, just not where you want it.

 It’s just not as simple as that.
 A lighter hair colour will not give you a lighter colour result if your hair has already been coloured a darker colour.
-It just won’t.
 It can’t.
-The first hair colour which was darker has altered the pigment in your hair and another lighter hair colour is not able to alter that.
-The only way you can use a lighter hair colour over darker colour and achieve a lighter result is if you have used a colour removal product (maybe a few times) or bleach process before applying the lighter colour.
+Colour cannot lighten pre-existing colour pigments.
+The only way you can use a lighter hair colour over darker colour and achieve a lighter result is if you have used a colour removal product (maybe a few times) or bleach process such as a bleach wash before recolouring with a lighter colour.
 These products can lift the darker colour pigments out, lowering your base hair colour level so that a new lighter hair colour can be effective.

-Arrgh!
 What to do?